 Signing up for credit cards through partner links earns us a commission.
 Terms apply to the offers listed on this page.
-Here’s our full Advertising Policy.
+Here’s our full advertising policy: How we make money.

 Here’s what you need to know about how much Citi ThankYou points are worth.

-Citi ThankYou Points Value
+Citi ThankYou points value

 One of the biggest benefits of having points in a flexible points rewards program, like Citi ThankYou, is that you often redeem points for more value by transferring them to travel partners.

-Citi ThankYou Transfer Partners
+Citi ThankYou transfer partners

 |Cathay Pacific (Asia Miles)||1:1||24 hours|

 |Flying Blue (Air France/ KLM)||1:1||Instant|

 |Malaysia Airlines||1:1||1-2 days|

 |Singapore Airlines||1:1||Up to 24 hours|